No items found.

 Social workers provide emotional support and guidance to patients and families facing terminal illness.
 They can help navigate complicated conversations about end-of-life wishes and facilitate advanced care planning, ensuring patients have a say in their care journey.
 Additionally, social workers connect families with bereavement resources to help them cope with loss and grief.

-Social workers may be involved in assessing the safety and well-being of children within a healthcare setting.
-This may include working with families to address concerns, providing resources, and collaborating with child protective services when necessary.
-Social workers play a crucial role in safeguarding children and promoting their well-being.
+Social workers are essential in assessing the safety and well-being of children in healthcare settings.
+They collaborate with families to address concerns, provide vital resources, and work closely with child protective services when needed, playing a pivotal role in safeguarding children and enhancing their well-being.

 9. Disability services